PaslenAmari/PaslenAmari/README.md

-- :watch: Interested in applying time-series analysis and time-series forecasting & combining data from Oil and Gas Industry with machine learning algorithms.
+- :watch: Interested in applying time-series analysis and time-series forecasting & combining data from Oil and Gas Industry with machine learning algorithms & nlp tasks